arenaxr/arena-docs/content/messaging/definitions.md

 - [**ARENA-core**](https://github.com/conix-center/ARENA-core) webserver repository

+The structure of our MQTT messaging format is standardized into JSON.
+To run some of the commands below, you may need to install the Mosquitto client on your system: [https://mosquitto.org/](https://mosquitto.org/).

 ## Draw a Cube

-Instantiate a cube and set all it's basic parameters
+Instantiate a cube and set all of it's basic parameters.

 ```json
 mosquitto_pub -h arena.andrew.cmu.edu -t realm/s/example/cube_1 -m '{"object_id" : "cube_1", "action": "create", "type": "object", "data": {"object_type": "cube", "position": {"x": 1, "y": 1, "z": -1}, "rotation": {"x": 0, "y": 0, "z": 0, "w": 1}, "scale": {"x": 1, "y": 1, "z": 1}, "color": "#FF0000"}}'